 Father McGruder: "I kick ass for the lord!!"

-comment: Just don’t say no when the collection plate
+Shadow’s comment: Just don’t say no when the collection plate is passed.

 I had never even heard of this film until just three or four years ago.
 Then I started seeing it on the shelves when out hunting for DVDs.
 I didn’t give it much more than a cursory glance, given the fact that it was a film I knew nothing about.
 Money was another factor in those days, as I was bouncing between unemployment and one crappy job after another for the better part of two years.
 I just didn’t have the funds to gamble on an unheard of film.
 Fast forward to early 2004.
 At this point I’d been in my current (and good) job for over a year and a half, money was no longer quite the same concern and I had more disposable income to throw away on things such as DVD's.
 Also, in the interim, I had come to learn that Peter Jackson was the one responsible for this film.
 Having loved the Lord of the Rings trilogy, and learning that he had also helmed the enjoyable The Frightners, I was compelled to buy this film at long last.
 The claim on the DVD cover that it was the goriest film ever made didn’t hurt either.
 I was intrigued.
 Although I must admit to being dubious.
 I really doubted that it would be the goriest flick ever.
 So, I brought it home and sat down to watch it with The Other Half.
 Needless to say, I was quite surprised.
 It was indeed the goriest film I had ever seen.
 The Other Half agreed, although her take on the film was much different than mine.
 Suffice it to say that she loathed it and found it stupid beyond belief.
 When preparing films to review for this site, she will usually watch them with me, even if she has seen them before, to help point out things either of us may have missed the previous time.
 However, she absolutely refused to watch this one again.
 I think that says plenty right there.
 While not embracing the film like I have others, repeated viewings have endeared the film to me.